savantskie/friday/Adaptive_Memory_v3_original.md

         memory_relevance_prompt: str = Field(
             default="""You are a memory retrieval assistant.
 Your task is to determine which memories are relevant to the current context of a conversation.

-IMPORTANT: **Do NOT mark general knowledge, trivia, or unrelated facts not associated with the user as relevant.** Only user-specific,or content involving your how you are built if told by the user should be rated highly.
+IMPORTANT: **Do NOT mark general knowledge, trivia, or unrelated facts as relevant.** Only user-specific, persistent information should be rated highly.

 Given the current user message and a set of memories, rate each memory's relevance on a scale from 0 to 1, where:
 - 0 means completely irrelevant